cgruver/cgruver/_posts/2022-08-20-Quarkus-For-Architects-02.md

 1. __Create the API interface:__

-   Create an interface at: `src/main/java/fun/is/quarkus/italktomyself/api` named `TalkToMyselfApi.java`
+   Create an interface named `TalkToMyselfApi.java` in the folder: `src/main/java/fun/is/quarkus/italktomyself/api`

    Add the following code: